Mauna Kea -- THE hardest bike climb in the world.

 What Gear to Bring to Climb Mauna Kea by Bike: We have always done the paved portion of the climb with a compact disk and in 2011 (28t cassette at age 55), 2013 (30t age 57), 2014 (32t age 58), 2018 (28t chainring and 42t cassette - age 61 - see a trend here . . ) In 2018 i used a specially fitted Roubaix Crux cross bike that I used 30mm tires for pavement and 40mm knobby tires for the gravel.
 As noted above, bring very warm clothes for the top.
 You may also wish to bring breathable rain gear because there is a good chance of rain in Hilo, regardless of the month you pick to tackle the climb.

-Mauna Kea as seen from across the saddle (and through JJ) from Mauna Loa.
+Other 4 photos are Mauna Kea as seen from Mauna Loa.

 December 2014 Start - 79 degrees (35 at the top when we finished).